swsnu/bd2017/hw3/README.md

 * `voxceleb-abridged-N.bin` (N=1, 2, …, 6)
   * URL (download with any data transfer tool like `curl`) : `https://s3.ap-northeast-2.amazonaws.com/snu-bd2017-hw3/voxceleb-abridged-N.bin` (N=1, 2, …, 6)
-  * Preprocessed spectograms of 17,460 wav files (all 3.015 seconds long, 16kHz), in no particular order.
+  * Preprocessed spectograms of 17,460 wav files (all 3.015 seconds long, 16kHz), in binary format and in no particular order.
   * About 9GB in total. (~1.5GB each)
   * Each data instance is a 2d float32 array of [512, 300] dimensions.
   * Both TensorFlow and Caffe2 provide APIs for reading such binary-formatted files.
 Use them!
   * Split the datasets into train/test or train/dev/test subsets, as you wish.
   * Format: an int32 class label followed by 512*300 float32s, for each data instance.
 There are no whitespaces between values, and no line breaks between instances.
+  * **Note: The int32 label is serialized as a float32.
+Read the label as a float32, then cast it back into a int32.**

 ```
 [data0_class] [data0(0,0)] [data0(0,1)] … [data0(511,299)]